GENERAL

 Resume/CV, statement of purpose (SOP), 2–3 letters of recommendation (LORs), and transcripts

-Masters in Nursing in Canada Application Process
+Masters in Nursing in Canada: Application Process

 The application process for pursuing Masters in Nursing in Canada includes online submission of forms, uploading academic records, paying application fees, and submitting required documents like SOPs, LORs, and English test scores.